infosatheesh2020/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/11b - Governance and Compliance (az-100-01b).md

 The main tasks for this exercise are as follows:

-1. Provision Azure resources by using an Azure Resource Manager template.
+1. Provision Azure resources by using Azure Portal

 1. Implement an initiative and policy that evaluate resource tagging compliance.